Factbox - Sanctions imposed on Iran

-The United States, Britain and Canada announced new sanctions on Iran's energy and financial sectors on Monday, and diplomats say EU governments could reach a preliminary deal on more sanctions on Tuesday.
-Iran dismissed the sanctions.

-Following are details of major sanctions imposed on Iran by the United States, the United Nations and the European Union over the years.
+Following are details of sanctions imposed on Iran by the United States, the United Nations and the European Union before Britain imposed new financial sanctions on Monday.

 * U.S. SANCTIONS: